| |

 decisions, moodiness, or dysfunctional relationships.
 You feel like

+you are mechanically getting through your day.
 While there are many reasons people seek therapy,

 if three or more of the statements from the list fit your situation (or